Pennsylvania Nurse Aide Registry

 Nurse Aide Recertification in Pennsylvania

 Certified nurse aides must work for a minimum of 8 consecutive hours providing paid nurse aide services in an approved facility each 24-month certification period in order to be eligible for certification renewal.
-Pearson Vue mails a notification 90 days prior to the expiration date on the Notice of Enrollment.
+Credentia mails a notification 90 days prior to the expiration date on the Notice of Enrollment.
 Only personal care homes, hospitals, nursing homes, intermediate care facilities, and home health settings count towards acceptable approved facilities.
 Doctors’ offices, self-employment, or private duty jobs are not acceptable.
 A new Registry Card valid for the next 24 months will be issued once approved for renewal.

 Reinstatement of a Lapsed Certificate

 Failing to provide nurse aide services in 24 consecutive months results in denial of renewal or an inactive status on the Pennsylvania Nurse Aide Registry.
 Candidates are required to re-take the NNAAP examination and have only 1 (one) chance to pass it.
 Retraining is required to become eligible for retesting.
-A Recertification Test Registration Form is available with Pearson Vue.
+A Recertification Test Registration Form is available with Credentia.

 Certification Transfer for Out-of-State CNAs